 There’s a lot that goes into managing a successful business.
 However, at the most basic level, a business needs customers to succeed.
-Therefore, companies must provide something of value in order to retain customers.
+Therefore, companies must provide something of value to retain customers.

-For that reason, in order for you to succeed with this innovative method of retirement, it’s important to think of retirement as your business and yourself as the customer.
+For that reason, for you to succeed with this innovative method of retirement, it’s important to think of retirement as your business and yourself as the customer.

 The object is to keep you, the customer, happy with what you value.
 This will result in a satisfying lifestyle of your choice even though you don’t have millions in the bank.

 Your strategy is to adopt a “Continuous Improvement Attitude.